Frederick-88/global-css-framework/README.md

 After installation, you have 2 options :

-1. Define Globally in `src/main.js` & Use Anywhere
+1. Define Globally in `src/main.js` & Use Anywhere without need to import again!

 ```
 import Vue from "vue";
 import App from "./App.vue";
-import GlobalUIs from "global-css-framework";
+import GlobalUIs from "global-ui";

 // "GlobalUis" -> you can change the name to anything that you want
 Vue.use(GlobalUIs);